beajoynes/netbox-evaluation/plugins/branching-plugin.md

 <img width="905" height="920" alt="image" src="https://github.com/user-attachments/assets/3a0f7123-0fea-4020-96e2-ac893f5b1bc0" />

 Branch status is now 'Merged'.
 'Revert' option allows you to revert back to the state before the merge, main will go back to its pre-merge state and the branch will be reactivated.

-# Review

-* Very useful concept - definitely use this one
-* Can see when adn who merged a branch, changes made etc
-* Can restrict number of (working) branches that can exist simultaneously (default is no maximum)
-* Can activate and deactivate branches using REST API - it will be provisioned automatically (same as UI)

- # Questions (and some answers)
-* What is 'sync' vs merge'?
-Sync seems to produce errors if main branch changed, nut in the error it suggests to sync???
-It should mean changes to main branch are synced to current branch - SYNC WORKS FOR UNRELATED CHANGES ONLY!
-* How do I 'lock' the main branch, and allocate permissions/ levels of approval to branch merging?
-* - In configuration : `main_schema` (default public) ? and `merge_validators`
-* What counts as a conflict?
-What is it checking pre merge?